A fairy tale Orient Express

 Magical atmosphere

-Not only essential names lived in Orient Express; While offering a magical atmosphere to its guests with its leather-covered ceiling, silk and velvet curtains and soft carpets, it has been the subject of movies and novels.
+Not only essential names lived in the Orient Express, which offered a magical atmosphere to its guests with its leather-covered ceiling, silk and velvet curtains, and soft carpets.
+It has also been the subject of movies and novels.

 The encounter of people who did not know each other before in the magnificent background of the train, in an environment where they could not escape temporarily, created a very striking resource for the writers.